-Any student on the MS exam track must practice tasting both individually and as part of a tasting group to have any success.
+Any student on the M.S. exam track must practice tasting both individually and as part of a tasting group to have any success.
 Both are valuable experiences and irreplaceable.
-However, for anyone the tasting exam is all about memory--primarily olfactory and palate memory--and improving your memory doesn’t require having a glass of wine in hand.
-After years of coaching innumerable students I’ve come to believe that associative rehearsal of tasting—as in practicing tasting without a glass of wine physically in hand or what I call Songs without Words—is just as valuable as actual tasting.
+However, for everyone the tasting exam is also about memory–primarily olfactory and palate memory.
+Improving one’s memory doesn’t require having a glass of wine in hand.
+After years of coaching innumerable students, I’ve come to believe that associative rehearsal of tasting—as in practicing tasting without a glass of wine physically in hand or what I call Songs without Words—is just as valuable as actual tasting.
 Why?
-Simply because once a student gets to or beyond the Advanced level odds are they’ve tasted a good deal of wine and have a considerable, sometimes remarkable, database of memories of previous wines.
-In fact, I strongly believe that someone at the Master’s level needs to be able to mentally call up the complete experience of any classic wine—as in how it looks, smells, tastes, and feels on the palate—on command.
+Simply because once a student gets to or beyond the Advanced level, they’ve tasted a good deal of wine and have a considerable, sometimes remarkable, database of memories of previous wines.
+To point, I strongly believe that someone at the Master’s level needs to be able to mentally call up the complete experience of any classic wine—as in how it looks, smells, tastes, and feels on the palate—and do so on command.

-With that I suggest students preparing for an exam regularly—even daily--take time to mentally mock up a flight of six classic wines in an exam-type setting (again, all of this in terms of visualization) and then talk through the wines out loud using the MS deductive grid just as they would during an actual exam.
+I suggest students preparing for an exam regularly—even daily–take time to mentally mock up a flight of six classic wines in an exam-type setting (again, all of this in terms of visualization) and then talk through the wines out loud using the MS deductive grid just as they would during an actual exam.
 During this rehearsal the student needs to remember and experience each wine as completely and intensely as possible; seeing the wine clearly in their mind’s eye, smelling it completely, tasting it fully and noting the flavors and structural elements accurately, and finally nailing the conclusion of the wine while feeling confident.
-This tasting rehearsal of sorts is straight forward to do and just takes a bit of time and privacy.
+In short, practicing tasting using associative rehearsal accomplishes several things:

 - It connects you to your previous memories of the various aromatics/flavors found in wine as well as your memories of classic wines in a sensory package of sight, smell, and taste.

 - It builds recognition and memory for wines using the auditory channel–as in hearing your own voice as you describe a wine.

 - It improves one’s multi-sensory memory for the overall tasting experience.
-In effect, it improves the number of ways that you can “get” to the identity of a wine via more than one sense.
-In this case practicing “talking about wine” becomes yet another key for memory.
+In effect, it improves the number of ways that you can “get” to the identity of a wine using more than one sense.
+In this case, practicing “talking about wine” becomes yet another key for memory.